whotracksme/whotracks.me/blog/tracker-tax.md

 website and the time it took that page to load.
-The crawler was built with Selenium running Chrome, making GET requests from a server based in New York City, and used [Ghostery](https://ghostery.com) to collect two metrics per page load: the count of third-party trackers and seconds to the load the page.
+The crawler was built with Selenium running Chrome, making GET requests from a server based in New York City, and used [Ghostery](https://ghostery.com) to collect two metrics per page load: the count of third-party trackers and number of seconds to load the page.

-Ghostery detects third-party trackers by comparing a HTTP request with an instance in their database, which currently contains over 3,000 tracker companies and 4,700 tracker patterns.
-To measure the time it take a page to load, Ghostery uses Mozilla’s `Window.performance` API [^4] by taking the delta between `domContentLoadedEventStart` and `requestStart`.
+Ghostery detects third-party trackers by matching URLs from HTTP requests against their trackers' database, which currently contains over 3,000 tracker companies and 4,700 tracker patterns.
+To measure the time it takes a page to load, Ghostery uses Mozilla’s `Window.performance` API [^4] by taking the delta between `domContentLoadedEventStart` and `requestStart`.
 We chose to use Ghostery to measure tracker count and page load time so the public could replicate similar, independent